ili-cre/ili-test-docusaurus/docs/doc3.md

 ---
 id: doc3
-title: External Power Supply Fail Safe electric Lock with REX & motion Sensor
+title: Installing an External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor
 ---

-# Installing an External Power Supply & Fail Safe Electric Lock With REX & Motion Sensor #

 **You will need:**